dcsamson/dcsamson.github.io/_pages/home.md

 feature_row1:
   - image_path: 2025-01-09 NT CLV2 and CRN - Daniella_1 CLV2 ER_ch01_SV.jpg # no quotes this time
     alt: "Resources"
-    excerpt: "O'Connor Lab PhD Student"
+    excerpt: "Link to CM515 GitHub"
-    url: "/resources/" # note that these can also be full urls that take people to other sites
+    url: "[/resources/](https://github.com/Colorado-State-University-CMB/CM515-course-2025/blob/main/README.md)" # note that these can also be full urls that take people to other sites
     btn_class: "btn--inverse" # feel free to change the button style!
-    btn_label: "Link to CMB SharePoint"
+    btn_label: "Link to CM515 Resources"

 feature_row2:
   - image_path: path_to_your_image.png # no quotes this time